 As required under section 134(5) of the Act' your Directors state that:

-b.
-They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the financial year ended 31st March2017 and ofthe profit and loss of the company for the year ended on that date;
+b) They had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2020 and of the profit of thecompany for the financial year ended 31st March 2020;

-d.
-They have prepared the annual accounts on a going concern basis;
+d) They had prepared the annual accounts on a going concern basis;

-f.
-They have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+f) They had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 ADEQUACY OF INTERNAL FINANCIAL CONTROLS